remcalu/Ada-Image-Processor/README.md

 April 28, 2022

 ## Purpose
-Mainly as an exercise for using Ada, this program takes a matrix of pixel values between 0 and 255, each number represents a shade with 0 being white, and 255 being black.
+Mainly as an exercise for using Ada, this program takes a matrix of pixel values between 0 and 255, each number represents a pixel and its shade with 0 being white, and 255 being black.
 Images can then be generated through this system through the PGM (Portable Gray Map) file format.

 ## Installing dependencies
 First you must have gnat installed, you can do so by running